uccmisl/godash/README.md

 goDASH is an infrastructure for headless streaming of DASH video content, implemented in the language golang, an open-source programming language supported by Google.

 goDASH is a highly dynamic application which provides options for:
-- adaptation algorithms, such as conventional, elastic, progressive, logistic, average, bba, geometric and exponential
+- adaptation algorithms, such as conventional, elastic, progressive, logistic, average, bba, geometric, arbiter and exponential
 - video codec, such as h264, h265, VP9 and AV1
-- DASH profiles, such as full, main, live, full_byte_range and main_byte_range,
+- DASH profiles, such as full, main, live, full_byte_range and main_byte_range
+- stream options for audio and video dash content
 - config file input
 - debug option for printing information for this video stream
 - getting the header information for all segments of the MPD url